What is API Security?

 Data Encryption

-It's important to ensure that your data is secure, and the best way to go about this is to use adequate encryption.
-Encryption is the process of taking data and scrambling it in a way that only trusted users who can unscramble it can use that data.
-The more data you hold, the wider your attack surface, so ensuring you have adequate encryption from day one is a critical part of securing your application programming interfaces.
+Securing data is crucial, and the best way to do this is by using strong encryption.
+Encryption is the process of taking data and scrambling it in a way that only trusted users with the right key can use that data.
+The more data you hold, the wider your attack surface, so starting with good encryption right away is key to keeping your data and APIs safe from attacks.

 Data Encryption in Transit

-APIs transit data from system to system and this data should be adequately secured during transit.
-Transport Layer Security, or TLS, is an industry standard solution that can be used to encrypt data as it's exchanged, ensuring protection from eavesdropping, tampering, and man-in-the-middle attacks.
+APIs transmit data from one system to another and this data should be adequately secured during transit.
+Transport Layer Security, or TLS, is an industry-standard solution that can encrypt data as it’s exchanged, ensuring protection from eavesdropping, tampering, and man-in-the-middle attacks.
 TLS is essential to protect sensitive data and ensure communication security.

 Data Encryption at Rest

-When data has been transferred, that data must be secured to ensure that any potential exfiltration is mitigated.
-In Cloud APIs, this is especially important as there's no real physical separation between data processing and storage.
-There are many solutions for encryption at rest, but you should consider how easy it is to maintain - security moves fast, and what's secure today may not remain secure forever.
+Once data has been transferred, it must be secured to ensure that any potential exfiltration is mitigated.
+In Cloud APIs, this is especially important as there’s no real physical separation between data processing and storage.
+There are many encryption-at-rest options; choose one that’s easy to maintain, as security needs constantly evolve.
+Authentication and Authorization Mechanisms

 Protecting sensitive data is as much about securing the data as it is about securing access, ensuring only authorized users can access critical information and functions.
 Accordingly, implementing proper access control policies is a vital step in setting a strong security posture.
 There are two types of access controls in this domain – authentication and authorization.